 Sitting isn’t necessarily good for your health, and the more you do, the more you’re likely to have belly fat compared to someone who engages in some form of physical activity daily.

-Pregnancy is a miracle in itself because of how much a woman’s body changes structurally to accommodate the growth of a new-born inside of her.
+Pregnancy is a miracle because of how much a woman’s body changes structurally to accommodate the growth of a newborn inside of her.
 Unfortunately, some of these structural changes could be permanent.

-As a result, your belly fat may increase, and since you’re unable to engage in physical activity that much, it makes it even worse.
+As a result, your belly fat may increase, and since you cannot engage in physical activity that much, it makes it even worse.